orrmb/terraform_project/README.md

-# terraform_project# Provisioning the Object Detection Service in AWS using Terraform
+# Provisioning the Object Detection Service in AWS using Terraform

 ## Background